top of page

 SARASOTA

 Our favourite winter opera festival always has an excellent and varied programme, and it's just a wonderful, warm (in every way) and unpretentious opera experience.
-What Maestro Victor DeRenzi and Executive Director Richard Russell and their team have done here is truly remarkable.
+Although we are very sad to see the departure of the real architect of this marvellous company, Maestro Victor DeRenzi, the company and Festival are in good with General and Artistic Director Richard Russell and his remarkable team.
 We can't wait to get back to Sarasota.

-The 2026 Sarasota Opera season features four operas by four different composers: Verdi’s Il trovatore, Puccini's La bohème, Lehár's The Merry Widow and Carlisle Floyd's Susannah.
+The 2027 Sarasota Opera season features four vastly different works: Verdi’s La traviata, Richard Strauss's Ariadne auf Naxos, Janáček's Jenûfa, and Gilbert and Sullivan's musical H.M.S.
+Pinafore.
 We will also include the always-popular noontime Apprentice Concert and a performance by the Sarasota Orchestra.
-We'll embark on a daytrip to St. Petersburg to visit the Dalí Museum, home to one of the most acclaimed collections of a single modern artist in the world, with over 2,000 works representing every moment and medium of Salvador Dalí’s creative life.
-The Dalí is recognized internationally by the Michelin Guide with a three-star rating, has been deemed “one of the top buildings to see in your lifetime” by AOL Travel News, and was named one of the 10 most interesting museums in the world by Architectural Digest.
-As always, we include superb meals at some of Sarasota’s finest restaurants, tours of the city and at the Ringling Museum, and we enjoy deluxe rooms at the Ritz-Carlton Hotel, Sarasota's finest hotel quite near the Opera House.
+We'll embark on a day trip to St. Petersburg to visit the Dalí Museum, and, as always, we include superb meals at some of Sarasota’s finest restaurants, tours of the city and at the Ringling Museum, and we enjoy deluxe rooms at the Ritz-Carlton Hotel, Sarasota's finest hotel.

 Click here to register.